jmm/browserify-pragma-demo/README.md

 This is a demo of adding features to browserify to allow it to recognize its own bundles and consume them more easily.
+See [substack/node-browserify#1151]( https://github.com/substack/node-browserify/pull/1151).

 To run the demo: